ctuning/ck-quantum/module/hackathon.20190127/README.md

 ![problem 5 circuit](https://i.ibb.co/DDLJcF8/Screen-Shot-2019-01-24-at-18-00-17.png)

 You need to optimise the rotation parameters.
 The angles are given above as 0, but it can be anything from 0 to 2pi.
 You can try and use `continuous_solver.py` but it will not be very efficient.
-You should make your own function.
+You should make your own function that exploits the structure shown above.

 To run this solver type the command: To run this solver type the command: `python3 evaluate.py --fun <SOLVER_FUNCTION>
 --stats --problem continuous_problem5`, substituting `<SOLVER_FUNCTION>` for your own.